erikj/presentations/gitgithubncareol/slides/issues.md

 # Markdown

-syntax for authoring that compiles to HTML
+plain-text syntax for authoring that compiles to HTML

 designed to be written quickly w/ rich-text formatting provided by HTML